f5devcentral/f5-big-iq-lab/docs/class3/module4/module4.rst

 **[New 7.0.0]**

-Customers want to be able to create reports from the statistical data that is stored on the BIG-IQ Reports should be configurable, downloadable, and schedulable Customers want API access to the statistical data on the BIG-IQ for use in other systems/reports Individual metrics should be available for download based on time ranges, device or device groups, and presented in a format that can be fed into other systems.

-+ the PDF export
+BIG-IQ offer new ways to export the statistical data that is stored on the BIG-IQ.

+BIG-IQ now supports exporting chart data from Analytics dashboards to PDF.
+You can convert either all data from a selected time period, or filtered data within an Analytics screen.

+BIG-IQ now provides Analytics querying capabilities from the REST-API.
+This allows you to access application or environment data that is specific to queried metrics, devices, device groups, and resource groups over a selected period of time.

 .. toctree::
    :maxdepth: 1